nadiashaikh/Mentoredproject/README.md

 ### Possible improvements for future challenges.

+I have to effectively priortise my worklode with excelent time-managementing skills.
 I need to practice more for me to be prepaired for the live environment.